olebole/irafdoc/doc/immatch.imcombine.rst

   the mask file.
   </p>
   <p>
-  The <tt>"novalue"</tt> option differs from the others in that there are three classes of mask values and any output pixel mask will have the three values 0 for good, 1 for no data, and 2 for bad.
+  The <span style="font-family: monospace;">"novalue"</span> option differs from the others in that there are three classes of mask values and any output pixel mask will have the three values 0 for good, 1 for no data, and 2 for bad.
 The purpose of this option is to produce output values from the input values when there are